 It is important to note that the felt-shift is not an intellectual solution to a problem or issue that one is faced with.
 Rather, it is a change in the way you perceive and approach that problem or issue.
 It may offer a resolution in how you carry it in your body, not a solution.

-The next step of Nurturing focuses on what has come into your awareness and asks the question “Is there more here?” and then allows any further deepening to occur.
+The next step of Nurturing What Comes focuses on what has come into your awareness and asks the question “Is there more here?” and then allows any further deepening to occur.
 From a BioSpiritual perspective, the felt-sense is a living experience of grace, so even though you may have gleaned a wonderful insight in the present moment, it does not mean there are not deeper levels of insight and grace that might be now open to you.

 So you check once again.

-The last sub-step in the Nurturing BioSpiritual Focusing flow is your being grateful for the felt-sense’s arising and for the felt shift that may have been experienced.
+The last sub-step in the Nurturing What Comes step in BioSpiritual Focusing flow is your being grateful for the felt-sense’s arising and for the felt shift that may have been experienced.
 It is important to know that felt-shifts most often are small changes and not dramatic, life altering insights.
 This is why we talk about BioSpiritual Focusing practice as a habit, because when it becomes the way we relate to what is within us on a daily basis, we open ourselves to incrementally expanding our awareness and spiritual development on an ongoing basis.

 The gift of BioSpiritual Focusing is that it enables you to engage and dialogue with what is deepest within yourself.
-To practice BioSpiritual Focusing is ultimately an act of courage because instead of ignoring or burying your strong feelings and emotions, you dare to be with them in an open, caring way.
+To practice BioSpiritual Focusing is ultimately an act of courage because instead of ignoring or burying your strong feelings and emotions, you dare to be with them in an open, compassionate, caring way.
 Pausing long enough for the felt-senses to arise is a challenge.
 But underneath it all is what we need for healing, hope and a vibrancy of life that is just waiting for us to open up to.
 And it just doesn’t get better than that!

 In the pages that follow you will find more detailed information and exercises that introduce you to the practice of BioSpiritual Focusing.